-Most of us decorate the inside of our home with a Christmas tree, stockings and perhaps some holiday decor on the dining room table or the walls in the living room.
+Do you dream of transforming your home into a winter wonderland?
+Most of us decorate the inside of our home with a Christmas tree, stockings and perhaps some holiday decor on the dining room table.
 But have you ever thought about decorating your bathroom?
 Specifically the powder room.
 I’ve seen the kids bathroom decorated with holiday towels or even some festive soap, but I am talking about really adding more to it than just that.
 I did just that when I was asked to decorate a bathroom for the historical Weymouth House in Southern Pines, NC.

 Each decorator at Weymouth House had to choose a theme and I chose Winter Wonderland.
 Using the colors of white, silver and blue, I started working on how to transform this bathroom into a Winter Wonderland.
 Here are some before pictures of the bathroom so you can see what I had to work with.

 I used the powder room in my home as a test bed to help me decorate the Weymouth bathroom.
 I wanted to make sure all the items went well together and provide the overall effect of a Winter Wonderland.
 Not all the items I used in the Weymouth House could fit in my smaller powder room, but the overall effect is there.
 Here is how I started my plan.

 I decided some furniture in the Weymouth bathroom had to be removed starting with the side table next to the sink along with the chair in the corner.
 I initially tried to think of a way to hide the toilet but in reality, if you want to decorate your bathroom and still use it, it would have to stay as a bathroom.
 I also removed the painting and all the picture frames on the shelf that wrapped halfway around the bathroom.
 Finally at the end, I also ended up removing the mirror and replacing it with a more white mirror versus the brown framed mirror.
 Again, this was only temporary setup and you can always put everything back after the holidays.

 Winter Wonderland Takes Shape